bu1th4nh/Code_Library/README.md

 # Code_Library
-My code (including work-in-progress code) library.
+My implementation (including work-in-progress code) library for some algorithms and data structures in programming contests.

 P/s: **Use at your own risk**